computer screen with words DRUG WAR BLOG bird icon for twitter bird icon for twitter

 No, even Drug Warriors do not really want to get America off drugs: they want to get America ON the RIGHT drugs, as that term is defined by materialist science and Wall Street in the age of substance prohibition.

-So, please, wake up, America: crack cocaine is not the problem, fentanyl is not the problem, the poppy plant is not the problem, the coca leaf is not the problem, "magic mushrooms" are not the problem.
+So, please, wake up, America: crack cocaine is not the problem, Fentanyl is not the problem, the poppy plant is not the problem, the coca leaf is not the problem, "magic mushrooms" are not the problem.
 Drugs are not the problem: it is our anti-scientific and politically charged understanding of drugs which is the problem.

 And so I say to the substance-demonizing Drug Warrior, in the words of the clown in Twelfth Night: